life-termer/life-termer.github.io/about.markdown

 #### Who I am and what I am doing.

 My name is Dmitry Surchin and I'm student at Higher vocational school B2 in Ljubljana.
-I am studding computer science and at my free time Java programming.
+I am studding computer science and at my free time Java and C# programming.

 #### How I got here.